 - Buy from a provider.
 There are countless companies offering datacenter IPs at a monthly rate.
 You can buy private proxies, which are used by only you, or you can buy shared proxies, which are shared between you and multiple other customers.
 Shared proxies are cheaper, but most Multiloginapp users will want to control their accounts with private proxies to ensure that others do not abuse the proxies and put your accounts at risk.

 - Set up your own proxy pool.
-We have written a complete guide here (coming soon).
+We have written a complete guide here.
 The process is easier than you think, and if you put the effort in, you can guarantee that you are using fresh datacenter proxies – instead of ones that have potentially been abused over and over for years.

 - Buy from a known provider.
 The biggest provider of residential IP connections is a company called Luminati.
 That company also runs Hola, one of the largest free VPN services in the world.
 When a user installs Hola, they agree to share their IP with Luminati customers.
 Basically, with a Luminati subscription, you can access the IP of anyone who has downloaded Hola.
 Some people have their doubts as to the ethics of this practice, but the proxy connections Luminati provides are indeed residential IP connections, and not from a datacenter.
 Click here to sign up to Luminati.
 (We mentioned earlier that these residential IP subscriptions are expensive.
-Luminati starts at $500 per month, but if you wish to pick a residential IP from a specific city (necessary to ensure account login consistency), the subscriptions start at $1,000 per month.)
+Luminati starts at $500 per month.)

 - Buy from a less-known provider.
 There are companies like IAPS Security Services, LLC that claim to have special relationships with ISPs to where they can obtain residential IP connections and offer them to their customers for a monthly fee.
 Other shadier companies will operate similarly to Luminati… except without the consent of the machines that the connection-enabling software or plugin is installed on.

 - Create your own “gateway” of residential IPs in a particular location through the usage of smartphones and mobile connections.
-Click here for a guide (coming soon).
+Click here for a guide.

 Is your head spinning?
 Below, we will recap everything we just covered.
 Like we mentioned at the start of this guide, make sure you understand the information in full before using proxies with your accounts – or else they might be at risk.